Back to Work

 • How might we design support that is practical, compassionate, and feasible for staff?

-Early synthesis showed that patients were often overwhelmed by terminology and timing, while staff were constrained by workload and fragmented communication channels.
+Early synthesis showed that caregivers were often overwhelmed by terminology and timing, while staff were constrained by workload and fragmented communication channels.
 The core opportunity was to design around moments of uncertainty, not only around hospital touchpoints.

 Approach